mugil0095/Ad-creative-Recognition-with-Computer-Vision/Readme.md

 - Implement strategies to minimize false positives by considering contextual information and additional cues in the images.
 - Enhance the model's accuracy in distinguishing between promotional content and non-promotional visual elements

+Sorry For Not uploading the build model.
+Due to Large in size it is not possible to upload in Github.